 He has worked regularly otherwise throughout the midwest and US as a guitarist, composer & arranger with performances and sideman work for local & national artists, weddings, parties, events as well as a featured songwriter/performer for the 2012 ND Governor's Inauguration.
 He led instrumental pop-jazz group The Elevators & in 2013 had the opportunity to return as a featured guest performer with Fargo South High Jazz band.

 From 2010-2014, he was Jazz Guitar Instructor at North Dakota State University and additionally has taught guitar lessons privately for over 15 years, seeing a few students also go on to graduate from Berklee.
-His approach to teaching involves developing creative & technical skills for practical application in playing many different styles of music.
+His approach to teaching involves developing creative & technical skills for practical application in playing all different styles of music.
 In 2013, he was also fortunate to spend a week at International Music Camp teaching guitar and as part of their Garage Band program.

 He currently continues to work as a BMI composer, guitarist & musician now based out of Keaau, HI, specializing in dramatic & orchestral production music.
 Some of his original material is available to license from Transition Music Corporation with placements on Entertainment Studios' networks.

 For any work inquiries, please see available contact information.

 ... (additional professional background) ...

 He was also certified by ASQ as a Six Sigma Green Belt (CSSGB) during work as a senior systems analyst at Here Technologies, one of the world’s leading map & location-based service companies - largely while they were a subsidiary of NOKIA.

 While working on Here's worldwide MfG/Operations team, his assignments included process ownership, design & continuous improvement efforts across various projects for international production teams but were predominately focused around public transit information & premium 2D/3D visual product integration into processes, interfaces & product releases for maps & services seen in everyday application around the world today.
 He regularly traveled throughout North America, Europe, Asia, and Central America to work and coordinate with many workgroups in the organization, sometimes serving as Product Owner on projects in an Agile environment.